 - Secondary data sets with private identifiable information and/or that are not publicly available.

-Additional information about the Marine Corps Human Research Protection Program (HRPP), including MCU’s points of contact application forms is available at MCU’s internal site on the Human Subjects Research page in the Research and Sponsored Projects portal.
+Additional information about the Marine Corps Human Research Protection Program (HRPP), including MCU’s point of contact, policies, and forms, is available at MCU’s intranet on the Human Subjects Research and Survey Program Review page.

 Designing Data-Gathering and Analysis Approaches